Undine Smith Moore: Honors

-In 1973, Undine Smith Moore was presented with the Humanitarian award from Fisk University.
+In 1973, Smith Moore was presented with the Humanitarian award from Fisk University.
 In 1975, Moore was labeled music laureate of the state of Virginia, and the National Association of Negro Musicians named her an "outstanding educator".
 Indiana University awarded her an honorary doctorate the following year.
-Moore's contributions to music were recognized by the National Black Caucus, and in 1981 Moore was invited to deliver the keynote address at the first National Congress on Women in Music at New York University.
+Smith Moore's contributions to music were recognized by the National Black Caucus, and, in 1981, Moore was invited to deliver the keynote address at the first National Congress on Women in Music at New York University.
 Among her many awards was a Candace Award from the National Coalition of 100 Black Women in 1984.
 She was given the Virginia Governor's Award in the Arts in 1985.

 Death

-On 6 February 1989, aged 84, Undine Smith Moore suffered a stroke.
+On February 6, 1989, aged 84, Smith Moore suffered a fatal stroke.
 At her funeral, several of her spiritual arrangements were performed.
 She was buried in the Eastview Cemetery in Petersburg, Virginia.
 A composition by Adolphus Hailstork, "I Will Lift Up Mine Eyes", was created in 1989 to honor her memory.
 A historical marker was approved in 2010 for installation in Petersburg.
 Moore was named one of the Virginia Women in History for 2017.

 Music

 Style

 Looking back at her years at Fisk University, Undine Smith Moore described her early compositions, especially her piano music, as having a general similarity to the music of Leopold Godowsky.
 Her compositional style did not "include any African American elements", and Moore did not produce much music until 1953 (during her studies with Howard Murphy), when a "marked change in style took place".
 Moore would transcribe melodies that her mother sang, which gradually inspired her use of African-American spirituals in her music.
 Of these melodies and her adaptations of them to her music, Moore said:

 In 1953, Moore composed the "powerful and dissonant" piano solo Before I'd be a Slave, "characterized by tone clusters, bitonality, and quartal harmonies"—a significant step away from her tonal vocal writing.
 Moore acknowledged that there was "almost always strong contrapuntal influence" in her music, which began leaning towards a more dissonant counterpoint after 1953.
 Helen Walker-Hill, author of From Spirituals to Symphonies, writes that Moore's compositional style was "freely tonal… sometimes strongly modal, often using twentieth-century techniques…, frequently using recitative… style, almost always strongly contrapuntal, and dominated by the black idiom."
 As for the influence of African-American traditional music, Walker-Hill writes:

 In a volume of The Choral Journal, Carl Harris analyzes Moore's music as being influenced by "ragtime, blues, jazz, and gospel music".
 Moore herself, however, only acknowledged "black folk music and Bach as true influences".
-Of the philosophy of her music, Moore has stated:
+Of the philosophy of her music, Smith Moore stated: